MichaelCurrin/dev-cheatsheets/cheatsheets/git/configure.md

 [pull]
     rebase = false
 ```

-This was what we are used to.
+This is the default behavior that we are used to, but now configure explicitly as a strategy in the config.

-Running `git pull` will create a merge commit if there are upstream changes.
-This is probably not desirable.
+Running `git pull` will create a **merge commit** if there are remote upstream changes.
+This commit probably not desirable when working on a feature branch.

+So you could set this option explicitly in your config to get the warning to disappear - and then use `git pull --rebase` manually when you do want to rebase.

 ### Rebase approach